How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 Why Use Import Instead of Manual Student Entry

 Adding students one by one in UDISE Plus SDMS is the right approach when you have a handful of new admissions β but it becomes impractical when you need to enter 200 or 300 students at the start of the academic year.
 The Import Students feature in UDISE Plus 2026-27 solves this by allowing you to upload an entire class β or an entire school β through a single Excel file.
-This is the Drop Box method, and when done correctly, it takes under five minutes to import what would otherwise take three days of manual entry.
+This is the Drop Box method, and when you do it correctly, it takes under five minutes to import what would otherwise take three days of manual entry.

 The problem is that most operators who fail at bulk import do not fail because of a data problem β they fail because of a format problem.
 They modify the template header, save in the wrong file type, enter dates in the wrong format, or skip a mandatory column.
 The portal accepts the file, shows a success message, and then imports zero records.
 No clear error.
 Just "0 students imported."